iheartradio/play-swagger/README.md

 Again, play-swagger will generate the definition for com.iheart.api.Track case class

 #### How do I use a different "host" for different environment?
+Use the alternative setup.
 The library returns play JsObject, you can change however you want like
 ```scala
 val spec: Try[JsObject] = ps.generate().map(_ + ("host" -> JsString(myHost)))
 ```